JetBrains/teamcity-recipes/src/setup-node/README.md

 # jetbrains/setup-node

 Installs Node.js on the agent.
-The path to the installed node is available via the 'OUTPUT_NODE_PATH' environment variable.
+The path to the installed node is available via the 'output_node_path' environment variable.

 ## Inputs